 Some of the best Ohio City restaurants are hidden in plain sight.
 Though many are off Ohio City’s main drag and may require you to hunt them down, these restaurants are truly worth the search.

 Serving eclectic fare like pad Thai AND burritos, Johnny Mango has earned its title as an Ohio City staple.
 Start with the surprisingly gooey and delicious vegan nachos, and then move on to the pad Thai.
 Pro-tip, add the fiery lime sauce on the side!
 When you pair all that with one of their famous, and huge, margaritas, you may be confused by the flavor combination.
 But, your stomach will love it!

 1881 Fulton Rd. // +1 216-281-1881

 Want French fare, but don’t want to pay top dollar?
 This is your spot.
-To start, get the assiette du fromage with three French cheeses, crackers, fresh fruits, and currants.
+To start, get the assiette du Fromage with three French kinds of cheese, crackers, fresh fruits, and currants.

 This establishment is perfect for brunch, lunch, or dinner.
 But no matter when you dine, save room for dessert.
 From sweet crepes to chocolate soufflé, this place is sure to please.

 You don’t have to look far for amazing Thai cuisine in Ohio City.
 Banana Blossom has you covered with traditional Thai dishes like pad Thai, Tom Yum soup, and various curries.
 Be sure you come hungry because their portions are large!